cotonic/cotonic/README.md

 load new versions.
 The use of true decoupling with makes it possible run components on the server, another, or IoT device.

-## How are we going to provide privacy?
+## How are we providing privacy?

-We will encrypt all sensitive payloads between the server and the client.
+We can encrypt all sensitive payloads between the server and the client.
 The encryption uses public/private key pairs unique to the client.

 ## What is used for the client/server communication?

-The client/serveren p2p communication uses MQTT v5.
+The client/server p2p communication uses MQTT v5.
 Internaly Cotonic uses a topic tree similar to MQTT.
 All components use this tree for their communication.

 There are special *bridge* topics for the communication with the server or other